xbili/xbili.github.io/_posts/2015-06-10-Event-Delegation.md

 After finishing my work today, Jacky asked about listening to a dynamically added DOM element in a data table.

-Having learnt event delegation (properly) recently, I was able to explain this with relative ease.
+Having learnt event delegation (properly) recently, I was able to explain this with relative ease.<!---excerpt-break-->

 What jQuery selectors do is listen to a DOM element with either a class name or an ID name.
 But what happens if the class or ID is not created on document load?